 One look at the price tag for a drawer microwave will tell you that they definitely aren’t a budget option.
-If all you need is a microwave – even a high-spec one – then these aren’t worth your money.
+For a microwave they’re big and heavy, so if all you need is a microwave – even a high-spec one – then these aren’t worth your money.

 However.
 (And it’s a big ‘HOWEVER’!).
 They can be worth the money in certain ways.

 If you’re lucky enough to have a high budget, then microwave drawers can be worth it for you.
 They offer unique advantages that you can’t get anywhere else.
 The way they make your kitchen look, their accessibility and functionality, and their ease of access are just a few stand-out points.

 I recommend microwave drawers if you prioritize daily life as easy and hassle-free as possible.
 For someone designing their dream kitchen, with the budget to afford it.
 If that sounds like you, then a microwave drawer can absolutely be worth the investment.
 There’s nothing else like them on the market.

 What's The Story Behind Microwave Drawers?
 A Quick History